-- Rakesh Wadhwa — Executive Director, Casino Everist, Kathmandu, Nepal.
+- Rakesh Wadhwa — Executive Director, Casino Everest, Kathmandu, Nepal.

-The Liberty institute regularly hosts its own conferences on climate change in India “bringing together scholars to dispassionately discuss the various facets of climate science, science policy, and the various economic policy options.”
+The Liberty Institute hosts its own conferences on climate change in India “bringing together scholars to dispassionately discuss the various facets of climate science, science policy, and the various economic policy options.”

 For example, in February, 2011, the Institute hosted a conference titled “The Unsettled Science Of Global Warming: Where Do We Go From Here” by Indian climate change skeptic Madhav Khandekar.